 This module explores the multifaceted development of reading and presents information about word recognition, a prerequisite for fluent reading comprehension.
 By invoking widely accepted theoretical frameworks (e.g., the Simple View of Reading (Gough & Tunmer, 1986) and using evidence from scientific research on what we do when we read, we aim to help educators understand the fundamentals of reading at the word level.
 As you go through the module, you will learn about (1) the foundational skills that beginning-level MLs (and all beginning readers) must master to become strong readers and (2) effective instructional methods and considerations for supporting MLs’ literacy development.

-Explain three components of word recognition
+Explain three components of word recognition and their roles in reading

-Describe effective foundational literacy instruction and modifications that accommodate MLs’ needs
+Identify effective foundational literacy instruction and modifications that accommodate MLs’ needs

-Describe major speech-sound differences between English and three of the languages spoken by MLs in Ohio
+Identify major speech-sound differences between English and three of the languages spoken by MLs in Ohio

 Course Navigation, Design, and Policies